2 0 2 6 A A P C O N F E R E N C E

 Shane is deeply committed to fostering leadership excellence within the QPS.
 He led the development and delivery of the QPS Senior Leaders course in partnership with the University of Queensland critical thinking project team, the Australian Institute of Police Management and other expert providers specialising in leadership, ethics, and organisational culture.
 In his current role, he is the senior responsible officer for all recruitment and education and training programs for the QPS.

-Shane holds a Masters in Business Administration, a Bachelor of Policing (Investigations) and Diploma level qualifications in Emergency Management, Business and Project Management.
+Shane holds a Masters in Business Administration, Bachelor of Policing and Diplomas in Emergency, Business & Project Management.

 DEB BROWN